Research output per year

 Academic Background

 Jeff maintains a number of research interests around the themes of culture, digitalization and personalization.
-For the past several years he has been modelling and building bespoke scholarly resources within the digital humanities, primarily electronic collections of heritage data and knowledge, including a three-year grant (2014-2017) from the Swedish Research Council to produce a hybrid reference work on historical law.
+For the past several years he has been modelling and building bespoke scholarly resources within the digital humanities, primarily systems aiding people in exploring specific electronic collections of heritage data and knowledge, including the CuratorBot with Heng Gu as part of the Future Libraries Lab and a three-year grant (2014-2017) from the Swedish Research Council to produce a hybrid reference work on historical law.
 Currently he is looking to better understand how socio-historical narratives are discovered, understood and shaped in a digital society.
-One active goal of his work is to incorporate complex historical contexts into current and future social planning.
+One active goal of his work is devising novel methods to incorporate complex historical contexts into current and future social planning.
 He focuses on design for the long term by embedding cultural values into everyday systems as well as creative future visions in the form of speculative fictions.

-In his capacity as data steward, Jeff serves as a sounding board for discussions relating to research data practices in design, such as transparency in data usage and dissemination strategies for collected materials.
+For six years Jeff served as Data Steward for the IDE faculty, a sounding board for discussions relating to research data practices in design, such as transparency in data usage and dissemination strategies for collected materials.
 He advocates open and value-driven design and embeds these principles in the course modules he creates and teaches, which include the BSc course on Data as a Design Material and workshops on R for Social Scientists.

 Since early 2021 Jeff has been operational lead of the Future Libraries Lab where he investigates the ways people produce and interact with digitized cultural artifacts: 3D scans, maps and especially texts.
 He is also part of the steering group of the emerging Delft Digital Humanities group whose members explore the intersections of culture, history and technology.
 Students interested in working on design for cultural heritage, narratives/storytelling or designing with data are heartily welcome to get in touch.